fabiantoth/itt/README.md

 ### .last()

-The last element of this iterator.
+The last element of this iterator, or `undefined` if this iterator is empty.

 ```js
 itt.range(10).map(x => x * x).last()